 To every extent possible work performed must be on the basis of a recognised employment relationship established through national law and practice.

 The best way to reduce the environmental impact from clothing is to manufacture fewer things and ensure that each item will last.
-The average fashion garment is worn just 7 times before being discarded.
-In contrast we design all of our garments to be worn for at least 2 years – that’s well over 100 times.
+We design all of our garments to be worn for at least 2 years – that’s well over 200 times.
+In contrast, the average fashion garment is worn just 7 times before being discarded.
 This requires a clear and stringent approach to textile development, garment testing and quality control, but minimises the total cost for the planet and our customers.

-We still need to produce new garments, so we are committed to building an environmentally responsible supply chain.
+As part of this we introduced a repair service in autumn 2021, to enhance the longevity of our garments.
+We do still need to produce new garments, so we are committed to building an environmentally responsible supply chain.

-We have adopted four core initiatives to ensure that the items we produce under our Schoolblazer or Squadkit brands minimise our environmental impact.
-We know we could do more and plan to add more initiatives over time, but we are a small part of a giant industry.
+We have adopted five core initiatives to ensure that the items we produce under our Schoolblazer or Limitless brands minimise our environmental impact.
+We know we could do more and plan to add more initiatives over time but we are a small part of a giant industry.
 These initiatives let us make the biggest impact quickly and help us drive wider industry change.